By Kevin Wilkerson, PubClub.com Blogger

 It’s when the beautiful girls from throughout the region, cooped up inside for much of the winter, get to first show off their new spring outfits.
 They have cocktails on the course, walk around to the yachts in the harbor – this is prime viewing area – flirt with the captains and selectively join whatever party options happen to come their way.

-It’s when the men come out to meet the girls, hoping to temporarily compromise the ladies’ integrity by buying them several drinks at the raucous bar by the famous lighthouse off the 18th green called The Quarterdeck Lounge and Patio.
+It’s when the men come out to meet the girls, hoping to temporarily compromise the ladies’ integrity by buying them several drinks at the raucous bar by the famous lighthouse off the 18th green called The Quarterdeck Lounge and Patio, now called ELA’s On The Water.

 And it’s also the peak season of the no-see-’ems, the nasty biting little gnats that get in one’s eyes, hair and ears.
 Avon’s Skin So Soft seems to be their only deterrent.